There Was Once an Asylum

 1909 - 1937

-A female admission ward, Anderson House, the hospital, the administration block, the powerhouse, water reservoirs and pumping stations were completed in 1917.
+The female admission ward, Anderson House, the hospital, the administration block, the powerhouse, the water reservoirs, and the pumping stations were completed in 1917.
 The laundry was completed in 1918.
-Osler House, a ward for difficult female patients was completed in 1929 and Pearce House, for difficult male patients, was completed in 1934.
+Osler House, a ward for complex female patients, was completed in 1929, and Pearce House, for complex male patients, was completed in 1934.
 The male wards Gladstone House, Jenner House and Kelsey House were completed in 1936.
-Upon Ellerton's retirement, the male section comprised a total of 13 blocks, all constructed of brick and designed to accommodate between 20 and 120 patients.
-Despite the upgrading of facilities, overcrowding remained a chronic problem.
+Upon Ellerton's retirement, the male section comprised 13 blocks, all constructed of brick and designed to accommodate 20-120 patients.
+Despite facility upgrades, overcrowding remained a chronic problem.

-The increase in beds from 1910 to 1936 failed to correspond to the increase in the number of patients.
+The increase in beds from 1910 to 1936 did not correspond to the rise in patient numbers.
 Compared with the extensive building program in the male section between 1910 and 1936, improvements in the female section were extremely modest.

-Ellerton felt that the expansion of the female section was limited due to the topography of the Goodna site and advocated additional female wards at other institutions such as Ipswich Mental Hospital.
-In the period 1910–1920, the number of female inmates decreased by 20%, falling from 491 to 389 patients and the 1910 female population level was not regained until 1929.
-Male patients increased by 30% during this period, rising from 779 to 1010.
-During Ellerton's period in charge, the asylum had undergone considerable material improvement and a number of essential services such as electricity, water and a hospital had been established.
-Many of the buildings were well-designed and are excellent examples of the output of the Queensland Department of Works during this time.
-Some of the buildings demonstrated a refinement in approaches to patient care, such as the small and domestic scale Anderson House that was designed to accommodate female patients when they were first admitted so they could be kept under observation and receive more individual treatment than was possible in a large ward.
-Recreational facilities had vastly improved, and the complex now had three tennis courts, a viewing pavilion and terraces and an oval considered one of the best cricket grounds in the state.
-A golf course had been constructed by patient labour in the 1920s, becoming the well-regarded Gailes Golf Club, which continued to be a source of employment for patients in the upkeep and maintenance of the greens.
+Ellerton believed that the expansion of the female section at the Goodna site was constrained by the site's topography and advocated additional female wards at other institutions, such as Ipswich Mental Hospital.
+During 1910–1920, the number of female inmates decreased by 20%, from 491 to 389, and the 1910 level of female population was not regained until 1929.
+The number of male patients increased by 30% during this period, rising from 779 to 1010.
+During Ellerton's tenure, the asylum underwent considerable material improvements, and several essential services, including electricity, water, and a hospital, were established.
+Many of the buildings were well-designed and excellent examples of the Queensland Department of Works' output during this period.
+Some of the buildings demonstrated refinement in approaches to patient care, such as the small, domestic-scale Anderson House, designed to accommodate female patients upon admission, so they could be kept under observation and receive more individualised treatment than was possible in a large ward.
+Recreational facilities had vastly improved, and the complex now had three tennis courts, a viewing pavilion, terraces and an oval considered one of the best cricket grounds in the state.
+A golf course was constructed by patient labour in the 1920s and became the well-regarded Gailes Golf Club, which continued to employ patients in the upkeep and maintenance of the greens.

 Patients were also employed in farming activities that aided the hospital's self-sufficiency.
-Farm activities included a piggery, dairy, a small cattle herd, and vegetable and crop growing including oats, maize and lucerne.
-However, no new techniques or methods of treatment had been introduced.
-Even the later male wards, Gladstone, Jenner and Kelsey, were still firmly based on the moral therapy model despite their new designs with unusual, crab-like plan forms.
+Farm activities included a piggery, a dairy, a small cattle herd, and the cultivation of vegetables and crops, including oats, maize, and lucerne.
+However, no new techniques or treatment methods had been introduced.
+Even the later male wards, Gladstone, Jenner, and Kelsey, remained firmly based on the moral therapy model despite their new designs featuring unusual, crab-like plan forms.
 The institutionalisation of people with mental illness in Queensland had become an efficient system of control and regulation with an emphasis on confinement rather than treatment or care.

 Ellerton was succeeded as Medical Superintendent by Dr Basil Stafford, the former Superintendent of Ipswich Mental Hospital.